Christopher Glein: Education

-Glein earned his B.S. from the University of Washington in 2006, where he majored in Chemistry.
-He also completed a minor in Earth and Space Sciences, and specialized in Astrobiology and Planetary Science.
-In 2012, he earned his Ph.D. in Geological Sciences at Arizona State University with a dissertation titled “Theoretical and experimental studies of cryogenic and hydrothermal organic geochemistry.”
+Glein earned his B.S. from the University of Washington in 2006, where he majored in chemistry.
+He also completed a minor in earth and space sciences, and specialized in astrobiology and planetary science.
+In 2012, he earned his Ph.D. in geological sciences at Arizona State University with a dissertation titled “Theoretical and experimental studies of cryogenic and hydrothermal organic geochemistry.”

 Career

-From 2012–2014, Glein was a postdoctoral fellow at the Carnegie Institution of Washington, and in 2014, at the University of Toronto.
+From 2012 to 2014, Glein was a postdoctoral fellow at the Carnegie Institution of Washington, and in 2014, at the University of Toronto.
 During his fellowships he focused on high pressure-temperature experimentation, and stable isotope geochemistry.
 In 2015, Glein began work as a research scientist at the Space Science and Engineering division of the Southwest Research Institute.
 He was promoted to a senior research scientist in 2018.
 Glein is a member of the American Geophysical Union, Deep Carbon Observatory, Geochemical Society, and Outer Planets Assessment Group.
 Currently he is involved in the Life Investigation For Enceladus (LIFE) mission, and the Enceladus Life Finder (ELF) mission.